Murali-group/SARS-CoV-2-network-analysis/README.md

 ## Download Datasets
 The SARS-CoV-2 - Human PPI "Krogan" dataset is available in the [datasets/protein-networks](https://github.com/Murali-group/SARS-CoV-2-network-analysis/tree/master/datasets/protein-networks) folder.

-To download additional datasets and map various namespaces to UniProt IDs, use the following command
+To download additional datasets and map various namespaces to UniProt IDs, use the following command(s)
 ```
 python src/masterscript.py --config config-files/master-config.yaml --download-only
+python src/masterscript.py --config config-files/biogrid.yaml --download-only
+python src/masterscript.py --config config-files/huri.yaml --download-only
 ```
+More details of how biogrid was processed are in the [biogrid folder](https://github.com/Murali-group/SARS-CoV-2-network-analysis/tree/use_annotation_prediction/datasets/networks/biogrid).

 The YAML config file contains the list of datasets to download and is self-documented.
 The following types of datasets are supported:
   - Networks